apache/pulsar/site2/docs/functions-concepts.md

 Both processing time and event time are supported.
  * Processing time is defined based on the wall time when the function instance builds and processes a window.
 The judging of window completeness is straightforward and you don’t have to worry about data arrival disorder.
  * Event time is defined based on the timestamps that come with the event record.
 It guarantees event time correctness but also offers more data buffering and a limited completeness guarantee.

-Delivery Semantic Guarantees.
- * Currently, window function does not support `MANUAL` and  `Effectively-once` delivery semantics.

 :::